fandora-network/docs/docs/edge/get-started/set-up-ibft-locally.md

 :::caution This guide is for testing purposes only

-The below guide will instruct you on how to set up a Polygon Edge network on your local machine for testing and development purposes.
+The below guide will instruct you on how to set up a fandora Edge network on your local machine for testing and development purposes.

-The procedure differs greatly from the way you would want to set up Polygon Edge network for a real use scenario on a cloud provider: [Cloud Setup](/docs/edge/get-started/set-up-ibft-on-the-cloud)
+The procedure differs greatly from the way you would want to set up fandora Edge network for a real use scenario on a cloud provider: [Cloud Setup](/docs/edge/get-started/set-up-ibft-on-the-cloud)

 :::